-The requested variance is from the applicable side yard setback requirements of Section 143-37 of the Lower Providence Township Zoning Ordinance.
-Pursuant to Section 143-37, the applicable minimum side yard setback for principal and accessory buildings over 250 square feet where both public water and public sanitary sewer service are available is 20 feet.
-The Applicants requested this variance in order to construct a proposed addition to the existing family room in the rear of the existing dwelling.
+Section 143-37.A(2) of the Lower Providence Township Zoning Ordinance.
+Pursuant to Section 143-37.A(2), the applicable minimum rear yard setback for principal and accessory buildings over 250 square feet is sixty feet.
+The Applicants requested the variance in order to construct a proposed addition to the rear of the existing house.